A Hub for Responding to Common Misrepresentations of the Traditional Protestant Interpretation

 So Historicism is not weakened by multiple symbols.
 It is strengthened by them.
 Rome was not a single simple object.
 It was an empire, then a divided order, then an ecclesiastical system, then a persecuting religious power, and later a wounded but continuing global influence.

-6. “Historicism confuses the woman and the beast in Revelation 17.”
+5. “Historicism confuses the woman and the beast in Revelation 17.”

-7. “The ten kings must be ten future end-time rulers.”
+6. “The ten kings must be ten future end-time rulers.”

 That sequence matters.
 The ten horns are not detached from Rome and postponed thousands of years into the future.
 They belong to the divided form of the Roman world.
 The papal system then rises among those divisions as a different kind of power, claiming spiritual supremacy where the old pagan imperial structure had fractured.
+Revelation 17 also shows those horn-powers first supporting the harlot and later turning against her, which further confirms that they are political powers connected to Rome’s historical development.

-8. “The Roman Empire was never really removed, so the restrainer cannot be Rome.”
+7. “The Roman Empire was never really removed, so the restrainer cannot be Rome.”

 Brief answer: Historicism does not claim Rome vanished in every possible sense.
 It claims the old pagan imperial Roman order was removed as the restraining obstacle.